neosubhamoy/neodlp-extension/README.md

 ```
 5. Do the changes, Send a Pull Request with proper Description (NOTE: Pull Requests Without Proper Description will be Rejected)

-**⭕ Noticed any Bugs or Want to give us some suggetions?
+**⭕ Noticed any Bug or Want to give us some suggetions?
 Always feel free to open a GitHub Issue.
 We would love to hear from you...!!**

 ## 📝 License